Hybrid work models - What forms do they take?

-There is now a consensus that hybrid work will establish itself as an organisational form in the long term wherever it is possible.
-What is less clear in most companies, however, is what the concrete design will look like.
-For this reason, we summarise the different models of hybrid work and give you tips on how to find the right model for your company.
+There is now a consensus that hybrid working will establish itself as an organizational form in the long term wherever possible.
+What is less clear in most companies, however, is what the actual structure will look like.
+For this reason, we summarize the different models of hybrid work that exist and give you tips on how to find the right model for your company.

-Hybrid work gives employees more flexibility in when and where they do their tasks.
-Consequently, the 2 dimensions of work location and working time need to be considered when choosing the appropriate hybrid model.
+Hybrid work gives employees more flexibility in terms of when and where they carry out their tasks.
+Consequently, the two dimensions of work location and working hours must be taken into account when choosing the right hybrid model.

 Place of work

-With regard to the place of work, the first issue is the distinction between the
+With regard to the place of work, it is a matter of distinguishing between the

 - Workplace outside the office.

-For workplaces outside the office, it is initially irrelevant whether it is the home office or the café around the corner.
+For workplaces outside the office, it is not important whether it is the home office or the café around the corner.

-Secondly, the degree of flexibility is differentiated.
-A classification can look as follows:
+Secondly, a distinction is made between the degree of flexibility.
+A classification can look something like this:

 - Office First: The office remains the primary place of work.
 Working outside the office is only the exception.

-- Part-flexible: Employees can also work outside the office on set days.
+- Semi-flexible: Employees can also work outside the office on set days.

-- Fully flexible: Employees do not have a primary work location, but choose from where they want to do their work every day.
+- Fully flexible: Employees do not have a primary place of work, but choose each day from where they want to do their work.

-- Remote First: Is the exact opposite of office first.
-Work takes place remotely, only in exceptional cases is the office used as a place of work.
+- Remote First: Is the exact opposite of Office First.
+Work generally takes place remotely; the office is only used as a place of work in exceptional cases.

 Working time must also be differentiated according to the degree of flexibility.
-Roughly speaking, this can be divided into:
+This can be roughly divided into:

 - Fixed: The working time is fixed.

-- Fully flexible: employees work completely independently of time constraints
+- Fully flexible: employees work completely independent of time

-If you combine the two dimensions, you quickly realise that there are numerous hybrid working models from which the right one must be found.
+If you combine the two dimensions, you quickly realize that there are numerous hybrid working models from which the right one must be found.

 Each model offers advantages for companies and employees, but also brings challenges.
-In principle, the following can be said:
+The following basic points can be made:

 More flexibility leads to ...

-- more satisfied employees, because location- and time-independent working makes it easier to reconcile work and private life, for example by reducing travel times to and from work or integrating appointments into the working day.
+- This makes it easier to reconcile work and private life, for example by reducing travel times to and from work or integrating appointments into the working day.

-- Savings opportunities for companies, for example by reducing office space and thus rental expenses.
-There are also savings opportunities in office equipment, for example if fewer workstations are needed as part of a desk-sharing approach.
+- There are potential savings for companies, for example by reducing office space and therefore rental costs.
+There are also opportunities to save on office equipment if, for example, fewer workstations are required as part of a desk-sharing approach.

-- greater opportunities in recruiting employees.
-Especially for young talents, flexibility is an important criterion when choosing an employer.
+- greater opportunities when recruiting employees.
+Flexibility is an important criterion when choosing an employer, especially for young talent.

 However, more flexibility also means...

-- greater coordination effort on the part of the company.
-This includes, for example, the planning of office occupancy, the organisation of meetings or the management of projects.
+- a greater coordination effort on the company side.
+This includes, for example, planning office occupancy, organizing meetings or managing projects.

-- potentially higher costs for companies if, for example, office space has to be additionally equipped so that people can participate in meetings in and outside the office or additional workstations have to be provided in the home office.
+- Potentially higher costs for companies if, for example, office space has to be additionally equipped so that people can attend meetings in and outside the office or additional workstations have to be provided in the home office.

-- that employees feelsocially isolated.
-It can also have a negative impact on employees' loyalty to the company if they are rarely in the office and have less contact with their colleagues.
+- that employees feel socially isolated.
+It can also have a negative impact on loyalty to the company if employees are only rarely in the office and have less contact with their colleagues.

 How to find the right model for your company

-As always, there is no universal recommendation as to which model is suitable for which company.
-Rather, each company must find the right model for its individual situation within the framework of a structured process.
+As always, there is no one-size-fits-all recommendation as to which model is suitable for which company.
+Rather, each company must find the right model for its individual situation as part of a structured process.

 Step 1:

-First get an overview of the situation in your company and define which requirements the hybrid model has to fulfil for your organisation.
-Involve your colleagues in the process right from the start and let their suggestions flow in.
+First get an overview of the situation in your company and define which requirements the hybrid model must meet for your organization.
+Involve your colleagues in the process right from the start and incorporate their suggestions.
 Ask yourself the following questions:

-- Which of your employees' activities can also be done outside the office?
+- Which of your employees' activities can also be carried out outside the office?

-- How important is the (creative) collaboration of colleagues for the success of your company?
+- How important is (creative) collaboration between colleagues for the success of your company?

-- What legal aspects have to be taken into account, such as data protection or occupational health and safety?
+- What legal aspects need to be taken into account, such as data protection or occupational health and safety?

 Step 2:

-Based on the findings, the first models that do not meet the requirements can now be ruled out.
+Based on the knowledge gained, the first models that do not meet the requirements can now be excluded.

-It may make sense at this point to create different hybrid work personas and apply the requirements to these personas.
-Colleagues in sales, for example, have to work at fixed times, while marketing teams meet regularly in the office for creative meetings.
+At this point, it may make sense to create different hybrid work personas and apply the requirements to these personas.
+Colleagues in sales, for example, have to work fixed hours, while marketing teams meet regularly in the office for creative meetings.

 Step 3:

-After you have identified possible hybrid models for your company or individual personas, they must be evaluated for their advantages and disadvantages.
-In doing so, not only financial aspects (e.g. cost savings due to less space required vs. additional costs for equipping workplaces in the home office) must be weighed against each other.
-Rather, all organisational and social effects must also be taken into account.
+Once you have identified possible hybrid models for your company or individual personas, they must be evaluated in terms of their advantages and disadvantages.
+Not only financial aspects (e.g. cost savings due to reduced space requirements vs. additional costs for equipping workstations in the home office) must be weighed against each other.
+Rather, all organizational and social effects must also be taken into account.

 Step 4:

-As a result, the evaluation provides a suitable hybrid model for your organisation.
+The evaluation results in a suitable hybrid model for your organization.
 Now the implementation of the model can begin.
-Whether this should be done in one fell swoop or step by step in an agile manner is again decided by your individual circumstances and preferences.
+Once again, your individual circumstances and preferences will determine whether this should be done in one go or step by step in an agile manner.